wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/latency_and_bandwidth.md

 what would be the network latency between New York and Los Angeles?
 How much bigger is it in reality (using the same site as in the previous activity)?

+**[Bandwidth]** Download a large file from some Web site and measure the (perceived) bandwidth that you achieved.
+For instance, you can download the 100 MB file on [this site](https://speed.hetzner.de/).
+Note that tools (other than Web browsers) are available to download files from URLs that print out download times and/or data transfer rates (e.g., <tt>wget<tt> on Linux).